-This particular room setting is actually a loft within a loft.
-The living area features a fireplace and a very tall ceiling with skylight.
-A half step up from the main room there is another area for the kitchen or another use.
+This particular room setting features a loft within a loft.
+The living area has a streamlined fireplace and a very tall ceiling with skylight.
+One half step up from the main room there is another area for the kitchen or another use.
 A modern staircase leads to a lofted area overlooking the main room.
-This could be the bedroom or office space.
-If the walls of this loft could speak, one might hear the voices of industry giving way to modern life in America.
+This could be a bedroom or office space.
+If the walls could speak, one might hear the voices of industry giving way to modern life in America.

-The roombox itself is constructed of birch plywood and solid pine, painted satin black, and enclosed on the front with a high quality wood frame, which is hinged for easy access to the room.
+The roombox was constructed of birch plywood and solid pine, painted satin black, and enclosed on the front with a high quality wood frame, which is hinged for easy access to the room.
 The interior was created using pine, poplar, basswood, acrylic paint, satin ribbon, glass and plexiglass, and stainless steel wire.
 The loft floors are stained in natural teak.
-The antique bricks are hand painted using ten colors.
+The antique bricks are hand painted using ten colors of acrylic paint.
 Adjustable spotlights and backdrop lighting can be augmented with additional fixtures.

 Dimensions: 27" wide, 19.5" deep, 21" high overall; living space is 22" wide, 12" deep, 17" high.
 Sold.

 Click on the thumbnail views below to enlarge the photos and start the slideshow.